Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 **Inventory:**

-* List (about add,return and transfer of a specific store)
+* List (about add, return and transfer of a specific store)
 * Add
 * Return
 * Transfer
 * History of stock
-* History of a particular product also
+* Also History of a particular product

 **Master Management:**

 *Stores*

-* View(Employees list, add, edit, view, change the password, delete of a particular store)
+* View (Employees list, add, edit, view, change the password, delete of a particular store)

 *Accessories*